SparkkyJD/Note-Taker/README.md

 ## Installation <a name="installation"></a>
 -Make sure you have Node.js installed on your machine.
-You can download Node.js from the official website: https://nodejs.org -Clone or download the repository containing code to your local machine.
+You can download Node.js from the official website: https://nodejs.org <br>
+-Clone or download the repository containing code to your local machine.<br>
--Install Dependencies by running "npm install" in terminal -Run app by running "node server.js" in terminal
+-Install Dependencies by running "npm install" in terminal<br>
+-Run app by running "node server.js" in terminal<br>
--Use http://localhost:3001 to view application!
+-Use http://localhost:3001 to view application!<br>

 ## Usage Instructions <a name="usage"></a>